 - And look for a concomitant radial neck or supracondylar fracture

-Noah returns from X-Ray and you review his films.
-He has a posterior fat pad sign and on closer scrutiny you spot an intra-articular fracture of the olecranon.
-You recognise that this type of fracture can be associated with complications and refer him to the orthopaedic team.
+Noah returns from X-Ray, and you review his films.
+He has a posterior fat pad sign, and you spot an intra-articular fracture of the olecranon upon closer scrutiny.
+You recognise that this fracture can be associated with complications and refer him to the orthopaedic team.
 You ensure that his pain score and neurovascular status are being assessed regularly.

 Cabanela M.E. & Morrey B.F.
 (1993) The Elbow and Its Disorders.
 2nd ed.
 Philadelphia, PA, USA: WB Saunders cited in Sullivan, C. W., & Desai, K. (2019).
 Classifications in Brief: Mayo Classification of Olecranon Fractures.
 Clinical Orthopaedics and Related Research, 477(4), 908–910.

 Caterini, R., Farsetti, P., DʼArrigo, C., & Ippolito, E. (2002).
 Fractures of the Olecranon in Children.
 Long-Term Follow-Up of 39 Cases.
 Journal of Pediatric Orthopaedics B, 11(4), 320–328.